Patrick Thomas Brennan

-Monsignor Patrick Brennan (1901–1950), was an American born, Catholic missionary priest, killed by North Korean forces in 1950.
+Monsignor Patrick Brennan (1901–1950), was an American Catholic missionary priest, killed by North Korean forces in 1950.

 Patrick Brennan, was born March 13, 1901, in Chicago, Illinois, to Irish parents.
 He was educated in St Rita's High School and Quigley's Prep Seminary before studying for the priesthood in Mundelein seminary and ordained a priest for the Archdiocese of Chicago in 1928, and served as a curate in Epiphany Church, St. Mary of the Lake, and St Anthonys Joliet.

 He joined the Missionary Society of St. Columban (Columban Fathers) in 1936 and assigned to Korea in 1938.